chainwayxyz/clementine-cli/docs/withdraw.md

 **Transfer from online device to airgapped device:**

-- Signer address (with "wit" prefix)
+- Signer address for signing withdrawals (wit-prefixed, taproot)
-- Destination address (where withdrawn BTC will be sent)
+- Destination address where withdrawn BTC will be sent
 - Withdrawal UTXO details (from scan command)

 ### Generate Signature